GLP-1 for Addiction: the Medical Evidence for Opioid, Nicotine, and Alcohol Use Disorder

 These are dramatic results, consistent with other GLP-1 findings.
 The reduction in risk for new AUD diagnoses highlights the preventative effect that GLP-1s are able to provide.

 This is a retrospective study and not a randomized controlled trial, so there may be confounding factors affecting which patients were given GLP-1 prescriptions rather than other treatments, despite trial controls.
 Compellingly, the reductions were consistent throughout the breakdown groups within the study and for both diabetes and obesity patients, all of which were examined separately.
+In addition, bariatric surgery, with a presumably similar patient intent, is associated with a small increase in AUD rates rather than the huge decreases seen here.

 Semaglutide and Cannabis Use Disorder